-The film studies section of ECREA believes that the medium film deserves full academic attention in a communications context.
+The ECREA Film Studies Section believes that the medium film deserves full academic attention in a communications context.
 Ranging from early cinema experiences in European metropolis, to the contemporary blockbuster multiplexes, film has always been at the forefront of European popular culture.
 DVD and internet, digital cameras and projection urge us to reconsider and renew the existing theories and research on film, cinema and the moving image.

 We approach the phenomenon of film in its broadest sense: film as content, as cultural artefact, as commercial product, as lived experience, as cultural and economic institution, as symbolic field of cultural production, as media technology, etc.